Oats, oat bran, quick oats, oatmeal, rolled oatsoat groats, instant oats

 How to incorporate oats in Diet

 Oat is a good source of fiber.
 Oats add fiber, texture and flavor to a variety of foods.
 The possibilities for incorporating whole grain oats into your diet are limitless.
 It simply depends on your creativity.
 You can add oats in muffins, breads, biscuits, pancakes, etc. You can add an extra serving of calcium and a creamy texture by preparing oatmeal with skim milk.
 Top it with your favorite fruits and , nuts.
 Cooking or baking with oats is another way to pack whole grain goodness into meals.
 They also make great toppings for fresh fruit crisps and crumbles.
-Oats can be used in many recipes to make Cholesterol Lowering Recipes.
+Oats can be used in many recipes to make cholesterol lowering recipes.

 Oats with hull